Eli Hill

-Eli Hill (he/they) is an artist living and working in Queens, NY.
-He is originally from a working-class family in Port Huron, Michigan.
-He has a BFA from The Cooper Union (full-tuition scholarship) and an MFA from Rutgers University (full-tuition scholarship).
-He attended the Skowhegan School of Painting and Sculpture in 2019.
+Eli Hill is an artist living and working in New York.
+They are from a working-class family in Port Huron, Michigan.
+He attended The Cooper Union (full-tuition scholarship) and Rutgers University (full-tuition scholarship).
+They were a resident of the Skowhegan School of Painting and Sculpture in 2019.
+They are currently an artist-in-residence at Silver Art Projects.

-He has exhibited his work internationally in group exhibitions, including Haus der Kunst, The Miami Art Museum, and galleries such as 56 HENRY, Harkawik, Olympia, and 41 Cooper.
-His solo exhibitions include Palo Gallery, Mason Gross Galleries, ZH Projects, and 41 Cooper.
-His fifth solo exhibition is forthcoming with Harkawik in January of 2023.
+He has exhibited his work internationally in group exhibitions, including Haus der Kunst, The Miami Art Museum, and galleries such as Harkawik, Olympia, 56 HENRY, and 41 Cooper.
+Their solo exhibitions include Harkawik, Mason Gross Galleries, ZH Projects, Palo Gallery, and 41 Cooper.

-He has written extensively on contemporary art, artists’ books, art history, and art education.
-His writing can be found in Artsy, Art in America, The Brooklyn Rail, and The Hoosac Institute Journal, among other publications.
+They have written extensively on contemporary art, artists’ books, art history, and art education.
+Their writing can be found in Artsy, Art in America, The Brooklyn Rail, and The Hoosac Institute Journal, among other publications.

 Hill is a dedicated educator.
 He has instructed for The Queens Museum, The Children’s Museum of New York, and Interlochen Center for the Arts.
-He is a Part-time Lecturer of Painting and Drawing at Rutgers University.
+He is a Part-time Lecturer of Painting and Drawing at Rutgers University since 2019.

 elifaithhill@gmail.com